 - 5.3.1 In those countries where the investment in infrastructure for geospatial information management is still in its early development stage, governments will have a key role in coordinating the various aspects necessary to facilitate the vision of a spatially-enabled society.
 Critical to this is demonstrating to those responsible for funding NMCAs that the investment is worthwhile and that a real return on investment will be seen.
-International case studies will support this, increasing the understanding of how geospatial information can be used and the economic and social benefits such use has already brought elsewhere in the world. - 5.3.2 Whilst the exact role that a government chooses to take in the geospatial field will inevitably vary from country to country, governments will have a key role ensuring that comprehensive frameworks are put in place with related policies, resources and structures that ensure geospatial information is easily accessible to decision-makers and users in a coordinated way.
+International case studies will assist in supporting investment, as it will increase the understanding of how geospatial information can be used and the economic and social benefits can be realised as demonstrated elsewhere in the world. - 5.3.2 Whilst the exact role that a government chooses to take in the geospatial field will inevitably vary from country to country, governments will have a key role ensuring that comprehensive frameworks are put in place with related policies, resources and structures that ensure geospatial information is easily accessible to decision-makers and users in a coordinated way.